Apple Upside Down Cake

 - In a medium bowl, whisk together the flour, baking powder, salt, cinnamon, and nutmeg powder.
 Set it aside.

-- Add the sugar and beat together with the butter for another 2 to 3 minutes, until the mixture is light and fluffy.
+- Add the sugar and beat together with the butter for another minute, until the mixture is light and fluffy.

 - Scrape the bowl every so often to ensure everything is getting nicely incorporated together.